thomasbaar/simplesma/README.md

 the value of (some) state variables by a boolean expression, e.g. `myvar > 5 - 2`.
 The expression language is implemented by *ssma.fml* and can be used for formulating
 invariants on states as well as guards on transitions.
-Note that all expressions are currently either of type ´Integer´ or ´Boolean´ and no other types are  supported.
+Note that all expressions are currently either of type Integer or Boolean and no other types are  supported.
-State variables are always of type ´Integer´.
+State variables are always of type Integer.

 The SSMA toolset can **check several properties** of a state machine that goes **beyond pure syntactic